 Surprisingly most of the OTUs that work well for identifying cancers, including Fusobacterium nucleatum (OTU264), Peptostroptococcus stomatis (OTU310), and Parvimonas micra (OTU281), were excluded from the MMT.
+This is likely due to these OTUs being postiviely correlated FIT (all p<0.001, Spearman correlation), meaning they add little information when used in combination with FIT.
 Instead the MMT is enriched for OTUs that help detect adenomas.
-Thus the MMT model relies primarily on FIT for detecting cancer, and uses the microbiota to identify adenomas.
+Thus the MMT model relies primarily on FIT for detecting cancer, and uses the microbiota to help identify adenomas undetectable by FIT alone.
 It is also interesting that most of the OTUs used in the MMT were enriched in normal individuals, suggesting that a loss of beneficial organisms in addition to the emergence of pathogens may be important for colorectal cancer development.
 Many of the OTUs that were depleted in patients with lesions belonged to the Ruminococcoaceae and Lachnospiraceae families, which contain the predominant producers of butyrate, a short-chain fatty acid with anti-inflammatory and anti-tumorigenic properties [35–38].
 Likewise Zeller et al. observed a depletion of butyrate-producing Eubacterium spp. in patients with CRC [18].
 Loss of butyrate or other anti-inflammatory microbial metabolites may contribute to CRC development.
 These possibilities highlight the need for longitudinal studies to better understand how changes to an individual's microbiome or the metabolic profile of the gut might predispose them to CRC.

-All previous studies describing differences in the gut microbiota of individuals with varying stages of CRC, including this one, have relied on samples collected after colonoscopy.
+Although it is exciting that the addition of the microbiota can improve the sensitivity of FIT, further validation is needed prior to clinical adoption.
+This represents the largest cohort to date, but still only represents 490 patients.
+In contrast, the cohort used to validate the Multitarget stool DNA test included 9,989 subjects.
+Development of a larger cohort will allow us to apply the MMT to a separate validation set.
+It is also unclear how sensitive the MMT is to variation in sample preparation and processing.
+Many of the samples included in the current study were collected after the subjects’ colonoscopy.
 A previous study showed that the microbiome quickly returns to normal following colonoscopy [20].
 Likewise we found no difference in the microbiome between samples collected prior to or after colonoscopy (PERMANOVA: p=0.45).
 Regardless, we would have greater confidence in the predictive potential of the microbiota if all samples were collected prior to colonoscopy.
+Despite these shortcomings, the ability to improve the sensitivity of detecting adenomas suggests that further methods development and validation is warranted.

-Like other groups before us, we noticed that the microbiota of CRC patients contained higher levels of bacterial taxa traditionally thought of as oral pathogens, including Fusobacterium, Porphyromonas, Peptostreptococus, Gemella, Parvimonas, and Prevotella.
+Like other groups, we noticed that the microbiota of CRC patients contained higher levels of bacterial taxa traditionally thought of as oral pathogens, including Fusobacterium, Porphyromonas, Peptostreptococus, Gemella, Parvimonas, and Prevotella.
 Periodontal pathogens have been shown to promote the progression of oral cancer [39].
 Therefore it is possible that these taxa could influence the progression of CRC by a similar mechanism.
 These observation may warrant further investigation into a potential link between periodontal diseases and CRC.
 Furthermore, since the structure of an individual's oral microbiome is correlated with that of the gut [40], alterations in the oral community could potentially be a proxy for ongoing or future changes to the gut community.

 Conclusions